anttipham/COMP.SE.610-Software-Engineering-Project-1/docs/slack.md

 Implementation of Slack integration can be done via using the Slack API method.
 I will try to briefly explain the code mechanism as well as the documentation for the Slack integration here.
 The reason that we can not implement the Slack integration for adding and removing the candidate is because of not having an enterprise Slack account.
 Let me show how the code will:

 ## Slack Authentication
-Firstly, we need to have the OAuth & Permissions in the slack api so that we can have the authentication for hitting the endpoint for performing any action that we need to have.
+Firstly, we need to have the OAuth & Permissions in the slack api so that we can have the authentication for hitting the slack method for performing any action that we need to have.
 To add the OAuth Tokens, we need to add User OAUTh Tokens so that we can perform different actions like adding/removing the user in the public and private channel of slack.

 ### Step to do this action are as follow:
 1. Navigate to the workspace and click on the managed apps.